chrisurf/vagrant-laravel/README.md

 ### Configuration
 * Rename the config.yml.example file into config.yml.
-* Edit the config file acording to your requirements.
+* Edit the config file according to your requirements.

 ### Run
 ```